 Go for 10 sets:

-Just to be clear, going up and down is one set.
+Just to be clear, going up and down (either the conrete or wooden) Santa Monica stairs is one set.
 Or down and up.
 You can’t call going down and up as 2 sets!

 Do the 10 sets walking, not running.
 Stretch hamstrings, quadriceps and calves at the top each time.